andlabs/libui/doc/events.md

 typedef struct uiEventOptions uiEventOptions;
 struct uiEventOptions {
 	// TODO size
-	TODO_int_or_uiBool Global;
+	bool Global;
 };
 ```

 `uiEventOptions` describes the properties of a `uiEvent`; you pass these to `uiNewEvent()`.

-If `Global` is TODO_nonzero_or_uiTrue, the event is "global" — there are no specific senders, and all registered handler functions are called when the event is fired.
+If `Global` is true, the event is "global" — there are no specific senders, and all registered handler functions are called when the event is fired.
 Otherwise, the event has specific senders, and only handlers registered with the sender that is currently firing the event will be called.

 ### `uiNewEvent()`